Who gets the house in a divorce?

 - giving up an entitlement to a different matrimonial asset, such as your spouse’s pension, in exchange for obtaining the home by way of an offset; or

-- mesher order whereby the house is sold at a later date and then the proceeds are divided.
+- mesher order whereby the house is sold later and then the proceeds are divided.

 How is the house split in a divorce with children?

 There is no general rule over who will typically keep the family home.
-The court must take into account a number of factors when deciding this, including:
+The court must take into account several factors when deciding this, including:

 - The needs and arrangements for children;